Just looking for one thing here to make sure I got it all right.

 The United States is the enemy.

-They don't, but I don't I uh can't explain their thinking other than Bush hatred.
+They don't, but I don't, can't explain their thinking other than Bush hatred.

-I'd have no idea when, but when we get hit big again, uh uh enough people in this country are gonna get sufficiently angry that something will be done.
+I have no idea when, but when we get hit big again, enough people in this country are going to get sufficiently angry that something will be Anna Diggs Taylor.

 Thank you, Mr. Sternley.

-Way way to observe in their official program observer.
+Way to observe in their official program observer.

-They didn't, they they they botched this totally, and they're run by liberals these days.
+They botched this totally, and they're run by liberals these days.

-Uh and and uh, you know, they they were learning they had all kinds of uh problems.
+And they were learning they had all kinds of problems.

-The reservists, when they were called up, went to the supply depots where they kicked picking up ammo and weapons and food.
+The reservists, when they were called up, went to the supply depots where they're picking up ammo and weapons and food.

 They were empty.

-The um housing units for these places were just empty.
+The housing units for these places were just empty.

-I'm telling when you have liberals in charge of things, you are indeep do, including in Israel.
+I'm telling you, when you have liberals in charge of things, you are in deep doo-doo, including in Israel.

-So the we're just we're in the middle of a war here, as are the Israelis.
+So we're in the middle of a war here, as are the Israelis.

 Ralph Peters had a good characterization of it today.

-And the Hesbows are in their corner cheering uh as though the fight's over.
+And the Hezbollahs are in their corner cheering as though the fight's over.

 But this is by no means anywhere near over, and we will get hit again.

-And we're gonna get hit again because liberals in this country are weakening our ability to use intelligence to find out when and how and why.
+And we're going to get hit again because liberals in this country are weakening our ability to use intelligence to find out when and how and why.

-This idiotic federal judge in Michigan today finds the NSA spy program, which was part and parcel of this effort, by the way.
+Even on the face, in the aftermath of thwarting this attempt in London to blow up 10 airliners, this idiotic federal judge in Michigan today finds the NSA spy program, which was part and parcel of this effort, by the way, unconstitutional.

-Unconstitutional mark in Houston, thank you for calling, and welcome to the EIB network.
+Mark in Houston, thank you for calling and welcome to the EIB network.

 What an honor, Mr. Limbaugh.